banksy-git/streamdeck-c-library/README.md

 ## Bugs

-* Hardware sometimes indicates multiple keys pressed (>2).
-We mitigate this by not returning any presses when the number of pressed keys is > 2.
+* Hardware sometimes indicates multiple keys pressed (>2) when just one key is pressed.
+We return the number of keys pressed.
+If it's greater than 2 you should discard the result.

 * Hardware can freeze if there's nobody there to read the keypresses. (e.g. you quit the program servicing the StreamDeck and then press buttons on it.)
 You have to re-plug it in those cases.